EBI-predocs/R_optimization_tutorial/README.md

  * **c:** execute the next block
  * **Q:** quit the debugger

-During debugging, you can inspect variables and modify them as if you were in a standard R session If you no longer want to use the debugger you can either call `undebug()` on your function or just `source()` your script file again.
+Use the `Enter` key to step through the statements and hit `c` if you get stuck in a long loop.
+During debugging, you can inspect variables and modify them as if you were in a standard R session.

+If you no longer want to use the debugger you can quit it and then either call `undebug()` on your function or just `source()` your script file again.

 **Correcting errors is fine, but why should I optimize my code when it works?**